 As a bare minimum, you’ll also have to be technically sound.
 Fortunately, the road to proficiency in writing is surprisingly short.
 Oftentimes, basic grammar and spelling is enough to tell a good story.
 If you haven’t yet mastered the basics, like the difference between ‘affect’ and ‘effect’, then you best start polishing your craft before you try taking it up as a day job.

 What’s left, then, is your style, or voice.
 Not everyone’s going to love it, but I find it hard to believe that you won’t find fans among the seven billion people on earth right now.

 The problem arises when you work with someone who hates your voice.
 I’ve had the privilege to work with a great number of editors and bosses, and most of them have left a positive mark in my journey to improving my craft.
 But there are a handful of people who I just couldn’t see eye to eye with.
 A senior colleague (he wasn’t even my boss) who was adamant I didn’t start sentences with conjunctions being one such person.

 When it comes to working with someone with different stylistic perspectives, the best option would be to find a new job, because it’s not worth being told you suck on the basis of you having a different voice.

 How often are you going to justify not picking the world ‘turf’ instead of ‘grass’?
 And how are you going to make a sentence ‘sound better’ or ‘less clunky’ when the one you’ve written was the best you could come up with?

-I’ve been through these situations before, and let me tell you that sticking it out does not good to your craft or your future.
-And as someone just starting out who didn’t knew better, I would’ve took every piece of advice to heart, and not start sentences with conjunctions.
+I’ve been through these situations before, and let me tell you that sticking it out does nothing for your craft or your future.
+And when I first started out on this journey without knowing any better, I would’ve actually took every piece of ‘advice’ to heart, including not starting sentences with conjunctions.